10 Best 30 Amp RV Generators for 2025 (Ranked/Reviewed)

 This means you couldn’t run your 11,000 BTU RV air conditioner for more than a few hours before you completely drained the battery.

-Unless you expand the battery capacity of this power station, by adding extra batteries onto the power station at $2,700 a pop.
+Unless you expand the battery capacity of this power station, by adding extra batteries onto the power station for even more money.

 With all that being said though, if you’re looking for an eco-friendly battery alternative to the gas generator and just need something to power your RV lights and a few small appliances, then this might be an option you want to consider.